bigskysoftware/grugbrain.dev/index.md

 big brained developers are many, and some not expected to like this sour face

-*THINK* they are big brained developers many, many more, and many more even definitely not like this
+*THINK* they are big brained developers many, many more, and many more even definitely probably not like this

-(grug once thing big brained but learn hard way)
+(grug once think big brained but learn hard way)

 is fine!

-is free country sort of and end of day not really matter too much, but grug hope you fun reading and maybe learn from many, many mistakes grug make over long program life
+is free country sort of and end of day not really matter too much, but grug hope you fun reading and maybe learn from many, many mistake grug make over long program life

 # <a name="grug-on-complexity"></a>[The Eternal Enemy: Complexity](#grug-on-complexity)